PMSFIT/py-osc2/README.md

 Nor is the rendering of the grammar in ANTLR4 intended for purposes other than the goals of this package.

-If you are interested in OpenSCENARIO 2 development, please feel free to contact us directly.
+If you are interested in OpenSCENARIO DSL development, please feel free to contact us directly.

 ## Main features

-- ANTLR4-based parser and lexer for parsing ASAM OpenSCENARIO 2.x files.
+- ANTLR4-based parser and lexer for parsing ASAM OpenSCENARIO DSL 2.x files.
-- Simple syntax checking driver `osc2parser` for parsing and checking ASAM OpenSCENARIO 2.x files.
+- Simple syntax checking driver `osc2parser` for parsing and checking ASAM OpenSCENARIO DSL 2.x files.

 ## Where to get it